ataul-ui/dot-net-cloud-api/README.md

 Do I even need to create a webapp?
 I can connect postman with azure api management through github: https://learning.postman.com/docs/designing-and-developing-your-api/deploying-an-api/deploying-an-api-azure/ https://www.youtube.com/watch?time_continue=300&v=cB7mCuYeuAU&embeds_referring_euri=https%3A%2F%2Facademy.postman.com%2F&source_ve_path=Mjg2NjMsMTM5MTE3LDI4NjYzLDEzOTExNywyMzg1MQ&feature=emb_title&themeRefresh=1

+make sure to make multiple brances then merge them using the postman workspace

 follow this tutorial: https://learn.microsoft.com/en-us/azure/api-management/import-function-app-as-api

 since the code by itself is not going to be that relevant, I can attach a video of me sending a jwt token using postman to the azure function through azure api management